 In April 1967, while on assignment in Chile, Kubic was offered as his next beat the Beirut bureau.
 This was also the time when the Six-Day War started.
 He then watched the Israeli-Palestinian conflict from Beirut.

-Immediately after the Six-Day War, most of the countries on his beat, which included North Africa, Iran, Afghanistan, and Pakistan, closed their borders to US newsmen, since they considered them spies.
+Immediately after the Six-Day War, most of the countries on his beat, which included North Africa, Iran, Afghanistan, and Pakistan, closed their borders to US newsmen since they considered them spies.
 Kubic decided to ignore border regulations and followed the Middle East story wherever it took him.
-Each time, he had to figure out some ingenious way how to outsmart the system, which he described.
+Each time, he had to figure out some ingenious way to outsmart the system, which he described.

 Kubic frequently reflected on his conflicting feelings about the Arab-Israeli conflict.
-Having the reputation of an objective both-sides reporter and not being Jewish, opened for him the door to Palestinians because they apparently trusted him, and who took him over to show him life in their PLO camps.
+Having the reputation of an objective both-sides reporter and not being Jewish opened the door for him to Palestinians because they apparently trusted him and who took him over to show him life in their PLO camps.

 While in Beirut, Kubic was intrigued by the happenings in his native country: the Prague Spring and the Czech experiment of liberal “socialism with a human face” under the maverick Communist Party leader Alexander Dubček.

-When the Czech borders opened for travelers, unexpectedly, Kubic’s brother Mirek arrived in Beirut, who brought him up-to-date on the fate of his family.
+When the Czech borders opened for travelers, Kubic’s brother Mirek unexpectedly arrived in Beirut, who brought him up-to-date on the fate of his family.
 His father and mother died.
 After their release from jail, they were assigned the worst and the lowest-paying menial jobs.
 His cousin Mila was fired from her bank job as a “bourgeois element” and sent to a border region to work as a lumberjack.
 His brother Mirek was discharged from the army and was sent to dig ditches and mix cement at a construction site.
-This was part of the regime’s punishment of the whole family, for Milan’s escape and his father’s apparent stint in the anticommunist underground.
+This was part of the regime’s punishment of the whole family for Milan’s escape and his father’s apparent stint in the anticommunist underground.

 Then came the Soviet invasion of Czechoslovakia.
-The abrupt collapse of the Prague Spring caught thousands of Czechs and Slovaks stranded in Vienna, while on vacation, who were now struggling with the agonizing choice between remaining in the West or returning behind the Iron Curtain.
-Newsweek wanted Kubic to report the story, which led eventually to his new assignment in Vienna.
+The abrupt collapse of the Prague Spring caught thousands of Czechs and Slovaks stranded in Vienna while on vacation, who were now struggling with the agonizing choice between remaining in the West or returning behind the Iron Curtain.
+Newsweek wanted Kubic to report the story, which eventually led to his new assignment in Vienna.

 Although Kubic stayed in Vienna for only one year and a half, this gave him the opportunity to cover Poland, Yugoslavia, and Hungary.
 He also succeeded in getting a two-week visa to communist Czechoslovakia, after being, initially, turned down by the Czech Embassy in Washington.
 This visit was not happy because he was constantly tailed there by three two-sleuth teams.
 Nevertheless, he got the chance to talk to some ordinary people of his generation who had never joined the Communist Party.
-He even bumped into his brother Mirek in Prague but had steered clear of him for his sake, as well as his own.
+He even bumped into his brother Mirek in Prague but had steered clear of him for his sake and his own.

 Kubic’s assignment to cover East Europe was then enlarged by adding the West European beat while moving from Vienna to Bonn.
 Moreover, he was also assigned the responsibility of the new Bonn bureau chief.

-The last part of the book which is both autobiographical and historical, concerns Kubic’s last stint in Jerusalem, Israel, from mid-February 1976 till 1989.
+The last part of the book, which is both autobiographical and historical, concerns Kubic’s last stint in Jerusalem, Israel, from mid-February 1976 till 1989.
 He found the country fascinating, especially for a reporter.
 He marveled at the enormous combativeness of Israeli politicians, in contrast to the country’s ethnocentrism, cohesiveness, and the sense of one-family feeling that all the Jews possess.
 He was greatly impressed by Israel’s success in creating a thriving Western society and nation: a stable democracy, well-functioning institutions, cradle-to-grave welfare, and a modern economy.

 Nevertheless, he also saw some negatives, questioning their legendary intelligence services, the government’s genius for press relations, the double-faced occupation policy, etc. He also found faults in several reputed Israeli leaders.
 Nevertheless, generally, he was delighted by much of what he found in Israel, above all, by the people he dealt with as a journalist.